TRON-Bioinformatics/EasyFuse/README.md

 # EasyFuse

-EasyFuse is a pipline for fusion gene detection from RNA-seq data.\
+EasyFuse is a pipline for fusion gene detection from RNA-seq data.
+More detailed documentation is available in the [EasyFuse Wiki](https://github.com/TRON-Bioinformatics/EasyFuse/wiki).

-The pipeline is mainly written in python with some scripts being R.
+A manuscript describing the method and performance evaluations is submitted for peer-review and publication.

 ## Installation

 Fusion breakpoint prediction itself is currently not implemented in EasyFuse and the pipeline therefore depends on external fusion prediction tools.\
 Prediction tools that have been implemented and tested within EasyFuse are listed under Tools.
-EasyFuse requires star for alignment, additional alignment tools might be required depending on the external fusion prediction tools.
+EasyFuse requires [STAR](https://github.com/alexdobin/STAR) for alignments.
+Additional alignment tools might be required depending on the external fusion prediction tools.
-For simplicity we provide in the following an installation instruction for EasyFuse together with STAR-Fusion (ref) and Fusioncatcher (ref).
+For simplicity we provide in the following an installation instruction for EasyFuse together with [STAR-Fusion](https://github.com/STAR-Fusion/STAR-Fusion/wiki) and [Fusioncatcher](https://github.com/ndaniel/fusioncatcher).
+Detailed installation instructions can be found in the [EasyFuse Wiki](https://github.com/TRON-Bioinformatics/EasyFuse/wiki)

 ### Tools